arangodb/arangodb/Documentation/UserManual/Sharding.md

 properly.
 For experiments it is possible to run the cluster completely unauthorised by using the option `--server.disable-authentication true` on the command line or the corresponding entry in the configuration file.
 However, for production use this is not desirable.
-We reiterate our advice not to use ArangoDB Version 2.0 in cluster mode for production systems.

 You switch on authentication in the cluster by switching it on in the configuration of your dispatchers.
-This is the default setup in the binary packages we distribute.
 When you now use the planner and kickstarter to create and launch a cluster, the `arangod` processes in your cluster will automatically run with authentication, exactly as the dispatchers themselves.
 However, the cluster will have a sharded